How Much a Korean Wedding Actually Costs

 Paying full traditional 예단 when the Korean side is flexible.
 The bride's family sending a gift set to the groom's family is a cultural default, not a legal obligation.
 In mixed Korean-international marriages, Korean families are frequently willing to waive or simplify this, especially if the foreign partner's family is not Korean and cannot easily participate in the custom.
 Ask directly instead of assuming.

 Choosing a premium studio-dress-makeup package based on studio brand recognition.
-The visual difference between a well-executed basic package (national median: 2,900,000 KRW) and a premium package (5,000,000 to 8,000,000 KRW) is often less significant than the price difference suggests.
+The visual difference between a well-executed national-median package (2,940,000 KRW) and a premium package is often less significant than the price difference suggests.
 Premium pricing in this market reflects studio prestige within the Korean wedding photography community, which may be irrelevant to your situation.

 Booking a Gangnam-tier hall because it felt like the obvious choice.
-The Gangnam hall median is 31,300,000 KRW.
-A hall in Seoul outside Gangnam at half that price (around 15,550,000 KRW national median) runs an identical ceremony format.
+The Gangnam combined survey figure is 33,390,000 KRW.
+A hall in Seoul outside Gangnam at a fraction of that price runs an identical ceremony format.
 The gap in price rarely corresponds to a gap in guest experience.

 Where foreign residents typically under-budget

 Translation and legalization fees for home-country documents.
 Getting your Certificate of No Impediment (혼인성립요건구비증명서) from your home country, apostilled or consularly legalized, translated into Korean, and accepted by the district office is a process with real costs.
-Apostille fees, consular appointment fees (for example, the US Embassy charges approximately $50 for the Affidavit of Eligibility to Marry), courier fees for international documents, and professional translation can total 300,000 to 700,000 KRW or more depending on your country and situation.
+Apostille fees, consular appointment fees, courier fees for international documents, and professional translation add up.
 These costs are invisible in most wedding budget templates because they sit in the marriage registration process, not the wedding vendor chain.
 See the marriage documents from your home country guide for specifics.

 Food costs scaling with the Korean side's guest list.
 Foreign residents often set a guest count expectation based on their own circle, then discover the Korean family has a significantly larger expected list.
 At 58,000 KRW per head, each additional 20 guests adds 1,160,000 KRW.
 A hall minimum attendance clause means you pay even if some guests do not show.

 Photography for international family members who cannot return.
 If the foreign partner's family is attending the Korean ceremony from another country and will not be in Korea again, professional documentation of that ceremony has high personal value.
 This is often an afterthought in the budget.
-A ceremony day photographer hired separately from the studio-dress-makeup package runs 500,000 to 1,500,000 KRW.
+A ceremony day photographer hired separately from the studio-dress-makeup package is a real, additional vendor line.

 The "two-line wedding" pattern